 Colette Ryan returns this week to discuss cues recognition.
-She is a Expert Training Leader in the Developmental, Individual-differences, Relationship-based (DIR) Model with the Interdisciplinary Council on Development and Learning (ICDL), the Parent Support Specialist at the DIR Institute, a New York State endorsed infant mental health therapist, and an infant mental health fellow at Montclair State University in New Jersey working with Dr. Gerry Costa.
+She is a Expert Training Leader in the Developmental, Individual-differences, Relationship-based (DIR) Model with the International Council on Development and Learning (ICDL), the Parent Support Specialist at the DIR Institute, a New York State endorsed infant mental health therapist, and an infant mental health fellow at Montclair State University in New Jersey working with Dr. Gerry Costa.

 Recognizing and documenting our children's communication cues

 In our last podcast with Colette on meaning making, we touched on cue reading and cue sending.
 How our child reads and sends cues can really inform us how we’re going to interact with our child and aim for that reciprocity, Colette starts.
 But sometimes our children’s cues are difficult to read.
 As parents we usually know our child’s cues but others don’t.
 Today we want to discuss how we can record these cues in a document to share with others in our child’s life so they can understand what our child is communicating to those around them.

 Cue reading can really impact engagement and reciprocity.
 Sometimes if our child is not a good cue reader, we get closer, louder and faster, which can overwhelm our child.
 What our child might really need is for our cue to be quieter and slower.
 This gives us the chance to repair the rupture by attuning to our child.

 Colette says that Dr. Ed Tronick and Dr. Claudia Gold’s new book tells us that learning happens in the moments of discord.
 It’s the rupture and repair that make the relationship stronger.
 If we give up after the rupture, we lose out on that chance for rich interaction and getting to know how our child communicates.